 Access To Platypus Bay

-So Platypus Bay is just north of Wathumba Creek really, so if you have your boat here, just go out the mouth of the creek and yeah head north and you’re at Platypus Bay.
+So Platypus Bay is just north of Wathumba Creek, so if you have your boat here, just go out the mouth of the creek and yeah head north and you’re at Platypus Bay.

-Often when we go squid fishing, we’ll actually put the boat in the creek here, and then zoom down to the rocks and catch our squid.
+Often when we go squid fishing, we’ll actually put the boat in the creek at Wathumba and then zoom down to the rocks and catch our squid.
 And then come back.

 At certain times of the year, fishing in the bay, you get all the juvenile Sailfish and little Marlin and a lot of Tuna.
 Mac Tuna, Bonito.

-And massive schools of birds where there might be up to 100 birds feeding on Bait fish in the bay here Great fun to race around with little metal lures and catch the Tuna
+Often you will see massive schools of birds where there might be up to 100 birds feeding on Bait fish in the bay here.
+Its great fun to race around with little metal lures and catch the Tuna amongst all the activity in the water.

 Camping Grounds